InspiryThemes/realhomes-docs/docs/property-detail-page-settings-modern.md

 8. Views
 9. Similar Properties

-To change any of the above settings you can go to “**Dashboard → Appearance → Customize → Property Detail Page**”.
+To change any of the above settings you can go to “**Dashboard → Real Homes → Customize Settings → Property Detail Page**”.

 ![Property Detail Page Settings](images/home-setup/customize-homepage.png)